 In the evenings, the riverside warehouses come alive with music and night-time revellers.
 From nightclubs and live music venues to laid back bars overlooking the water, Praga is the best place in Warsaw to go for brilliant nightlife.

-Stay in Praga If you want to stay at the heart of the city’s nightlife; you want to stay in an edgier, more urban district; you love art and want to spend your days exploring Warsaw’s creative community; you want a more affordable area that is still close to the city centre.
+Stay in Praga If you want to stay at the heart of the city’s nightlife; you want to stay in an edgier, more urban district; you love art; you want a more affordable area that is still close to the city centre.

 5. Mokotow, where to stay in Warsaw for family

 A little more removed from the crowded city centre, leafy Mokotow is a more relaxed, residential area.
 Still within walking distance of many of Warsaw’s main attractions, it offers a laid back alternative to the bustling tourist districts.

 Understated and local, staying in Mokotow really gives you the opportunity to revel in everyday Polish life.
 You can spend your days wandering the many parks, browsing in bustling shopping centres, or enjoying authentic Polish food at the local restaurants.

 Mokotow is one of the best areas to stay in Warsaw with children.
 With plenty of parks to run around in, very well-connected with the city centre, and plenty of family friendly amenities, Mokotow is a peaceful haven for family vacations.

 Just north of Mokotow is Lazienki, Warsaw’s biggest park.
 Aside from being a beautiful, luscious park full of trees and ponds and winding paths, Lazienki is also crammed with attractions.